isola96/isola96/README.md

 ### Hi there 👋
-My name is Johanna Jönsson and I'm a Front End Developer-student from Sweden.
+My name is Johanna Jönsson and I'm a passionate Front End Developer-student from Sweden.

 <!--
 **isola96/isola96** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.